Superrehtard/old_diaspora_wiki/Community-supported-seeds.md

 Here's a list of seeds ran by the Diaspora community members.
 Please add yours to the correct location in alphabetical order.
-If an image is shown, the seed is online at the moment.
+If an image is shown, the seed is *probably* online at the moment.

 * [[http://denizencity.com]]  [[http://denizencity.com/images/user/default.jpg|height=30px|]]
     * Opened: 16/09/2010